-When you receive credit for your modules, you will be able to count that credit towards a University qualification.
-The regulations relating to qualifications and credits are set out in the Regulation and Credit Framework for the Conferment of Awards.
+When you receive credit for your modules, you will be able to count that credit towards a qualification.
+We set out how this works in the Regulation and Credit Framework for the Conferment of Awards.

-You must fulfil the assessment and examination requirements for your programme before progressing to the next year of study, and may be required to withdraw from the programme if you fail to meet these requirements.
+You need to meet the assessment requirements for your course before going on to the next year of study or receiving your qualification.
+You may have to withdraw from the course if you do not meet these requirements.

-Details of the assessment arrangements are set out in the relevant programme and module handbooks.
+Details of the assessment arrangements are in your course and module handbooks.

 Plagiarism and Academic Misconduct

-If a student submits an assessment that contains work that is not the student’s own work or has been submitted by the student for another assessment, without acknowledging the sources, the student is committing ‘plagiarism’ and this is a University offence.
-Plagiarism is defined as the act of presenting the material, ideas, and arguments of another person as one’s own.
-The Plagiarism Policy and Procedures set out the University’s approach to cases of plagiarism.
-The policy includes a description of the use of text comparison software made by the University.
+If a student submits an assessment containing work that is not the student’s own work, or submitted for another assessment, without acknowledging the sources, the student commits ‘plagiarism’.
+This is a University offence.
+We define plagiarism as the act of presenting the material, ideas, and arguments of another person as one’s own.
+The Plagiarism Policy and Procedures explain how we deal with plagiarism.
+The policy includes a description of how we use text comparison software.

 It is intellectually dishonest to cheat.
-By doing so, a student might gain an unfair advantage that prevents fair assessment.
-Paying for work from someone else and submitting it as one’s own is cheating.
-Further examples are detailed in the Academic Misconduct Procedure, which sets out the University’s approach to cases of academic misconduct.
+A student who cheats might gain an unfair advantage.
+This prevents fair assessment.
+Cheating includes paying for work from someone else and submitting it as one’s own.
+We give further examples in the Academic Misconduct Procedure, which explains how we deal with academic misconduct.